 - If the harassment persists, please review the harassment article within our Safety Center for harassment prevention information.

-- If you or your teen wish to report harassment in videos, channels/profiles or comments, you may do so via our reporting tool.
+- If you or your teen wish to report harassment in videos, channels/profiles or comments, you can report the channel by following the instructions here.

 - Restricted Mode: Enabling this setting allows you to specify that you do not want to see potentially objectionable content on YouTube.
 Learn more about Restricted Mode.

 - Moderating channel comments: There are tools available that allow your child to remove comments posted on their channel, or moderate them before they appear on your channel.
 To learn more read our article on moderating channel comments.